sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

 For a typical paper in this track, here are some key factors to include (as an author) and to look for (as a reviewer):

 1. Are there one or more clearly stated research questions?
 Since the rest of the paper will be organized around these, it’s often good to put them in the abstract and in the first section of the paper.
-2. Are the questions of interest to the SIGCSE audience?
+2. Are the questions of interest to the SIGCSE Technical Symposium audience?
 3. Related work in computing education
     - Is the relevant work in computing education included?
 If not, a good review must give references to missing material.
 Simply saying “The related work section is incomplete” is not enough.
     - Do the authors clearly describe the relationship between the previous work and the current research questions?
 In what ways does the current project build on the previous work, and how is it different?